gbin-org/alignment-editor-rcl/README.md

 Represents the source text -- an "original" text that a target will be aligned to.

-An array of objects that implement: `{ text: string, type: 'source'|'target', position: number}`;
+An array of objects that implement: `{ text: string, type: 'source'|'target'|'reference', position: number}`;

 #### `targetSegments`

 Represents the target text -- an "translation" text that will be aligned to its source.

-An array of objects that implement: `{ text: string, type: 'source'|'target', position: number}`
+An array of objects that implement: `{ text: string, type: 'source'|'target'|'reference', position: number}`

 ### Optional Parameters